diana-hep/oamap/README.rst

     obj
     # [1.1, 2.2, 3.3, True, False]

-In both cases, the offsets can be computed from the tags, so we often avoid saving them.
+In both cases, the offsets can be computed from the tags, so we usually don't save them.

 Record
 ~~~~~~